GoogleCloudPlatform/anthos-samples/anthos-bm-apigee/README.md

 ## Apigee Hybrid on Anthos Baremetal on Google Compute Engine VMs with Terraform

-This repository shows you how to install Apigee Hybrid on Anthos Cluster on bare metal running on Compute Engine.
-For more details please refer to ../anthos-bm-gcp-terraform
+This repository is a sample Apigee Hybrid installation on Anthos Cluster on bare metal running on GCE Virtual Machine.
+This also assumes that Apigee organization name is same as the GCP Project Id.
+The installation will also create a trial Apigee Edge organization with same name as project id if  Apigee Organization is not available.

 ### Pre-requisites